-These changes - a result of unsustainable and inequitable patterns of production and consumption - are likely to accelerate with the addition of 80 million people to the planet each year.
+These changes - a result of unsustainable and inequitable production and consumption patterns - are likely to accelerate with the addition of 80 million people to the planet each year.
 We are - a society living off its natural capital, not its income.
 We are acting like a planet in liquidation - a bad business.
-Recognizing that these trends placed humankind at a crucial crossroads, scientists around the globe, including 102 Nobel laureates, signed the World Scientists' Warning to Humanity (in 1992).
+Recognising that these trends placed humankind at a crucial crossroads, scientists around the globe, including 102 Nobel laureates, signed the World Scientists' Warning to Humanity(in 1992).
 The warning reads as follows:

-WARNING.
-We the undersigned, senior members of the world's scientific community, hereby warn all humanity of what lies ahead.
-A great change in our stewardship of the earth and the life on it is required, if vast human misery is to be avoided and our global home on this planet is not to be irretrievably mutilated.
+We, the undersigned, senior members of the world's scientific community, hereby warn humanity of what lies ahead.
+A significant change in our stewardship of the Earth and its life is required if vast human misery is to be avoided and our global home on this planet is not to be irretrievably mutilated.

-Despite these warnings, entire Earth's living systems have continued to decline.
+Despite these warnings, the entire Earth's living systems have continued to decline.
 Moreover, the degradation of natural systems is likely to accelerate with the addition of 80 million people to the planet each year unless strategies to meet human needs are made more sustainable and just.
-The fact is simple that the current strategies to meet human needs are not sustainable.
+The fact is simple is that the current strategies to meet human needs are not sustainable.

-It is really appalling that eighty percent of the world's resources are being consumed by 20% of the world's population.
+It is appalling that eighty percent of the world's resources are consumed by 20% of its population.
 The world's poorest 20% earn 1.2 percent of the world's income.
-The income ratio of the richest 20% to the poorest 20% was 28:1 in 1960; it was 192:1 in 2018.
-For 40% of the world's population, poor sanitation, malnutrition, and air pollution are still the major causes of illness and death.
-The rural poor will increasingly migrate and be transformed into an urban poor, and environmental health and social problems will multiply.
+The income ratio of the wealthiest 20% to the poorest 20% was 28:1 in 1960; it was 192:1 in 2018.
+For 40% of the world's population, poor sanitation, malnutrition, and air pollution are still significant causes of illness and death.
+The rural poor will migrate and be transformed into an urban poor, and environmental health and social problems will multiply.
 For the first time in history, more people are now living in urban than in rural areas.
-And this urbanization is nothing but slumization in the absence of concomitant industrialization.
+Moreover, this urbanisation is nothing but slumization in the absence of concomitant industrialisation.

-In USA, air pollution is believed to kill more people than automobile accidents -- more than 70,000 premature deaths per year according to the EPA.
-By the time population growth stabilizes in this century, a five- to sevenfold increase in consumption of energy and goods will be needed just to raise the consumption level in the developing world to that in the industrialized world.
-Agricultural production must increase threefold in the next forty years for all humans to have adequate nutrition -- we are already appropriating the most productive 40% of the land-based biomass for human purposes.
-Simply to maintain the current unhealthy levels of pollution and waste loadings will require an 80-90% reduction in pollution generated per unit of economic output.
-This cannot be achieved by building more waste treatment plants or air pollution control devices.
+In the USA, air pollution is believed to kill more people than automobile accidents - more than 70,000 premature deaths per year, according to the EPA.
+By the time population growth stabilises this century, a five- to sevenfold increase in energy consumption and goods will be needed to raise the consumption level in the developing world to that in the industrialised world.
+Agricultural production must increase threefold in the next forty years for all humans to have adequate nutrition - we are already appropriating the most productive 40% of the land-based biomass for human purposes.
+Simply to maintain the current unhealthy levels of pollution and waste loadings will require an 80-90% reduction in pollution generatedper unit of economic output.
+It cannot be achieved by building more waste treatment plants or air pollution control devices.

 The world will need an unprecedented two billion jobs in the next twenty to thirty years to employ the current 1 billion underemployed and unemployed people and the new job seekers who will enter the market.
-This cannot be done with economic activity that substitute capital for labor, consumes large amounts of materials and energy and creates large volumes of pollution and waste.
-Paul Hawken points out that with a sextupling of population and increasing economic output over 100-fold we have the reverse of the situation at the start of the industrial revolution which was an abundance of natural resources and the ability of the biosphere to assimilate wastes.
-"Our thinking is backward: we should not use more of what we have less of (natural capital) to use less of what we have more of (people)."
+It cannot be done with economic activity that substitutes capital for labour, consumes large amounts of materials and energy and creates large volumes of pollution and waste.
+Paul Hawken points out that with a sextupling of population and increasing economic output over 100-fold, we have the reverse of the situation at the start of the industrial revolution, which was an abundance of natural resources and the ability of the biosphere to assimilate wastes.
+"Our thinking is backward: we shouldnot use more of what we have less of (natural capital) to use less of what we have more of (people)."